julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 Some protection was not performed, but maintained.

 Plants placed near entrances, thresholds, and windows acted as quiet, ongoing boundaries.
-Not dramatic, not forceful—but stable.
+Not dramatic, not forceful, but stable.

 They were watered, tended, and kept alive.